MLB Report Card Grades for All 30 Teams Entering August

 Still, at five games below .500 and with a minus-19 run differential, they're not about to become a factor.

-The biggest story in South Beach is the sale of the team by polarizing owner Jeffrey Loria, and whether Stanton will remain a Marlin through the coming winter.
+The biggest story in South Beach is the sale of the team by polarizing owner Jeffrey Loria and whether Stanton will remain a Marlin through the coming winter.

 Grade: C-